thecodingcod/Candle/Site/Candle/TCC.Candle.Data/Repositories/Readme.md

 ﻿# What is Repository Folder?

-Repository Folder Is mainly used to Provide Implementation for Abstract Interfaces and Abstract Classes that Resides in the Abstract Folder.
+Abstract Dir: Contains the Definitions for Repositories.
+Concerete Dir: Contains the implementation for Abstract Repos in Abstract.